hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 ```

 [17:32:07](#BZkDJrYPnfPbooaxiYKHyv4iBnPQAlilJmB_RA4yf6o) <luce80>:
 Weren't we talking about kludges ;) .
 It works but strangely...
-You need to insist to get key presses Ì†æÌ¥î
+You need to insist to get key presses ü§î

 [17:35:21](#8pmymwjvTigvud0TxuWMvLLkypiPK6DXxEXCTjFCisM) <hiiamboris>:
 your event filtering maybe ? ;)